kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 >	System.out.println(element);

 ## LinkedList
-<br>A non-generic LinkedList can hold any type of object because it stores elements as `Object` references.
+A non-generic LinkedList can hold any type of object because it stores elements as `Object` references.
 ```Java
 LinkedList list = new LinkedList();
 ```
-<br>A generic LinkedList allows you to specify the type of elements it can contain.
+A generic LinkedList allows you to specify the type of elements it can contain.
 ```Java
 LinkedList<String> stringList = new LinkedList<>();
 ```
-<br>In both cases, you should ==`import java.util.LinkedList`==.
+In both cases, you should `import java.util.LinkedList`.
 Primitive types cannot be used with generic LinkedLists, unless their upper class types are used.

 ### LinkedList operations